ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/generics-design.md

 The below functions need to be modified to take into account type parameters and generic types.
-With type parameter constraints, these ould get pretty complex and we have not fleshed the exact details out at the moment.
+With type parameter constraints, these could get pretty complex and we have not fleshed out the exact details completely at the moment.

 ```typescript
 export function equalType(t1: Type, t2: Type) {